Akuli/jou/doc/lists.md

 ```

 The `.pop()` method never frees allocated memory,
-it only gets the last item and modifies the `len`.
+it only gets the last item and decrements the `len`.

 Use `list.ptr[i] = list.pop()` to delete an item in the middle of the list: